Thinking beyond borders

 A person’s liability for Norwegian income tax is determined by residence status.
 A person can be a resident or a non-resident for Norwegian tax purposes.

-A person becomes a tax resident of Norway if their stay in Norway exceeds 183 days during a 12-month period, or 270 days during a 36-month period.
+A person becomes tax resident in Norway if his stay in Norway exceeds 183 days during a 12-month period, or 270 days during a 36-month period.

-The general rule is that a person who is a resident of Norway is assessable on the individual’s worldwide income and wealth.
+The general rule is that a person who is a tax resident in Norway is liable to tax on his worldwide income and wealth.

-A non-resident of Norway is a person who does not fulfill the resident requirements, and they are generally assessable on income derived directly or indirectly from sources in Norway.
+A non-resident of Norway is a person who does not fulfill the residency requirements, and who will be tax liable to Norway for income derived directly or indirectly from Norwegian sources.

 Employment income is generally treated as Norwegian-sourced if it is paid from a Norwegian source and derived from work performed in Norway.
 It is paid from a Norwegian source if the employer, formal or economic, has taxable activity in Norway in accordance with the domestic tax law.

-For extended business travelers, the types of income that are generally taxed are employment income and benefits-in-kind from the employer.
+The types of income which is generally taxed is employment income and benefits-in-kind from the employer.

-The marginal income tax rate on employment income is 38.7 percent for the income year 2015.
-Capital income is taxed at a rate of 25.
+The marginal income tax rate on employment income is 38,4 percent for the income year 2018.
+Capital income is taxed at a rate of 23 percent.

 The rates apply for both resident and non-resident taxpayers.

-Employees performing work in Norway will be mandatory members of the Norwegian social security scheme, and thereby obliged to pay social security tax of 8.2 percent of gross income.
-The main rule is that the employer is obliged to pay 14.1 percent of the employee’s gross income to the Norwegian social security scheme.
+Employees performing work in Norway will as a main rule become mandatory members of the Norwegian social security scheme, and thereby obliged to pay social security contributions of 8.2 percent on their gross income.
+Additionally, the employer is obliged to pay 14.1 percent of the employee’s gross income to the Norwegian social security scheme.
 The employer’s part of Norwegian social security contribution is lower than 14.1 percent if the employer is located in certain geographical areas in Norway.
 The rates are applicable without any cap.

 An exemption from the Norwegian social security scheme may be obtained if there is a totalization agreement between Norway and the home country.
 This applies both for residents as well as non-residents.